protesilaos/my-website/_codelog/2024-11-28-basic-emacs-configuration.md

 ## Set up `use-package`

-With `use-package`, user have a powerful tool for configuring packages in a streamlined way ([The complete configuration](#h:8d8c57cc-04c9-408f-aca1-6493bc5d8f0d)).
+With `use-package`, users have a powerful tool for configuring packages in a streamlined way ([The complete configuration](#h:8d8c57cc-04c9-408f-aca1-6493bc5d8f0d)).
 Concretely, the user does not need to write a lot of repetitive code, figure out how to load packages when they are needed, installed missing dependencies, and the like.
 Emacs version 29 has `use-package` built-in, but earlier versions need to install it manually.

 ```elisp
 (when (< emacs-major-version 29)